robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???

+Engineering involves making informed trade-offs.
+So adequate security is a "well-reasoned" sum of both active and passive protections.
+These protections should apply in all system states to prevent the consequences against which security is assessed.

 For Rugged Software, **gradation** is important and hence reflected in our definition of _adequate security_.

 ---
 class: middle, center
 # Security Engineering Framework

+???
+With the security engineering effort now becoming clear, we organize related activities in a security engineering framework.

 ---
 # Framework